 So until I hear otherwise, I will continue to refer to Organic Reach as under reported when a post has been promoted.

 At this point, it’s still not clear if this is a bug or intentional.
 I did receive one response that indicates it’s intentional, but that’s not an open and shut case.
 I still think there’s a good chance it’s a bug.

 Some will try to connect an under reporting of Organic Reach with Facebook trying to get you to advertise.
 Stop.
 That’s not what this is.

 If Facebook wanted to intentionally deflate Organic Reach to get you to advertise, they would do so on posts that weren’t promoted.
 This only impacts posts that have already been promoted.

 Rest assured that when you promote posts, your Organic Reach is actually higher than you think it is.
 Your true Organic Reach will be a mystery since you won’t know how many of those you reached with your ad were also reached organically.

 In the end, my guess is that a small percentage of marketers look all that closely at Organic Reach anyway.
 The focus is likely on Total Reach.
 And that metric remains accurate.

 For me, this is just one more example of why Reach isn’t a metric you need to worry about.
 Facebook can change the way they report it.
 They can change it again tomorrow and make you think you reached double the people.
 It just doesn’t matter.

 Focus on the metrics that lead to your business goals.
-Those could include likes, comments, shares, link clicks, sales and other conversions.
+Those could include likes, comments, shares, The link click metric measures all clicks on links that drive users to properties on and off of Facebook., sales and other conversions.

 Don’t waste your time with Reach.